DNA (Little Mix album): Promotion

 Little Mix began their first overseas promotional campaign for the album on 28 October 2012 in Sydney.
 The group appeared on The X Factor (Australia), giving a live performance of their single "Wings", which had already been released in Philippines.
 The following morning, the group appeared on Sunrise.
 Their Australian promotional tour lasted a week and destinations included Sydney and Melbourne.
 In February 2013, the group conducted a social network campaign called "Mixers Magnets", in which fans worldwide took part in games set by the girls; points were awarded to fan's countries, with the girls performing in the Top 3.
 The campaign was won by Italy, France and the USA.
 The girls made their subsequent performances in France and Italy for the Album's April release.

 Little Mix performed "Wings" for the first time at the T4 on the Beach concert on 1 July.
 They also performed on Friday Download on 13 July, and on the second episode of the second series of Red or Black?, which aired on 25 August.
 On 18 July, the group performed a live acoustic session of "Wings" on In:Demand.
 They also performed at G-A-Y Heaven on 18 August, which was celebrating their first birthday as a group.
 Little Mix released an acoustic version of "Wings" in late August.

 On 3 September, after they reached number one with "Wings", they performed on the relaunch show of Daybreak.
 On 30 October and 31 October, the quartet performed on Australian The X Factor and Sunrise respectively.
 The group performed "Wings" and "DNA" live on BBC Radio 1's Teen Awards 2012.
 On 24 October 2012, the group performed an a cappella version of "DNA" during a live UStream video.
 On 16 November 2012, for Children in Need, Little Mix performed the song 'Change Your Life'.
 Little Mix made an appearance on BBC Breakfast to promote their album on 21 November.
 As part of the promotion, Little Mix performed an acoustic version of DNA on BBC Radio 1 Live Lounge, as well as on ITV show Loose Women on 23 November 2012.
 To further promote the album, Little Mix embarked on their first headlining tour, entitled the DNA Tour, during January and February 2013.

-DNA Tour

-The DNA Tour was the first tour by British girl group Little Mix, in support of their first studio album DNA (2012).
-The tour began on 25 January 2013, in Rhyl, Wales, and concluded on 24 February 2013 in Belfast, Northern Ireland.
-Tickets were released to the general public on 7 September 2012.